Sadzurami/steam-sessions-creator/README.md

 # Steam Sessions Creator

-A simple CLI app for creating and managing steam sessions.
+Simple app for creating and updating Steam sessions (.steamsession files)

-## What is a steam session?
+## What is `.steamsession`

-All you need to know, thats steam session represents all-in-one data for manipulating with steam account.

-Typically, steam session contains:
+> Syntactic sugar over the various files required by [Steam](https://store.steampowered.com), placed in one file.

 ```json
 {